cowbell/cordova-plugin-geofence/README.md

 All methods returning promises, but you can also use standard callback functions.

-For listening of geofence transistion you can override recieveTransition method
+For listening of geofence transistion you can override receiveTransition method
-- window.geofence.recieveTransition(geofences)
+- window.geofence.receiveTransition(geofences)

 ## Plugin initialization